Splatoon 3: Competitive

 Returning from its predecessors as a playable online multiplayer game mode is Regular Battle, known as Turf War.
-In Turf War, two teams of four players compete to cover the most amount of the map's area in their respective ink color.
+In Turf War, two teams of four players compete to cover the most amount of the map's area in their respective ink color for three minutes.
 Each team can cover over an area covered by the opponents ink with their own color.
 When walked on, the opposing team's ink slows movement, gradually deals damage and prevents the use of the player's swim form.
 Each player is equipped with a weapon set, chosen before each match, and each set comes with secondary and special weapons in addition to its main weapon.
 Secondary weapons provide alternative methods of attacking the other team and inking the ground; for example, Splat Bombs that explode a second after contact with the surface and Burst Bombs that explode upon impact.
 When enough ground is covered in a player's ink, they may use a special weapon, which are primarily used to attack the opposing team.
 Weapons and other forms of attack can deal damage to opposing players; when enough damage is given, they will "splat" their opponent, forcing them to restart from their starting location.
 Whichever team covers the largest portion of the field at the end of the match is declared the winner.

 Once a player gains enough experience points to reach level 10, they gain access to a ranked mode called Anarchy Battles, featuring several different battle types.
-Clam Blitz sees players collect golden clams and deposit them in the opponent's goals, with the team who deposited the most clams by the end of the match declared the winner.
-In Splat Zones, two teams aim to control one or two "splat zones" for a set amount of time.
+A game lasts for a maximum of five minutes plus overtime if certain conditions depending on the game mode are met.
+Clam Blitz is an invasion game with elements inspired by basketball and American football.
+The game mode sees players collect golden clams and deposit them in the opponent's goals.
+A Power Clam is needed to break open the opposing basket to score, which is created by collecting eight regular clams.
+The team who deposited the most clams by the end of the match or has depleted their remaining score to 0 is declared the winner.
+Splat Zones plays similarly to king of the hill; two teams aim to control one or two "splat zones" for a set amount of time.
 A zone is controlled when it is 70% covered in a teams ink, and if the map has two zones both must be controlled for the timer to count down.
-Tower Control functions similarly to king of the hill, requiring a team to control a moving tower.
-When the tower is controlled by one team, it moves toward that team's goal line, stopping to clear checkpoints along the way, with a team winning when the tower reaches their goal line.
+Tower Control functions similarly to Payload from Team Fortress 2, requiring a team to escort a moving tower.
+When the tower is controlled by one team, it moves toward that team's goal line, stopping to clear checkpoints along the way, with a team winning when the tower reaches their goal line or making it the furthest when time runs out.
 The Rainmaker game mode functions similarly to capture the flag, in which players attempt to carry a weapon called the Rainmaker from the center of the stage to various checkpoints until they reach the opponent's side of the map.